-It's been noted that playing games is one great way to keep an aging brain sharp.
-Whether you (or the senior in your life) enjoys crossword puzzles, sudokus, or something else - there are a variety of options available in unique formats, modified for seniors with special needs.
+Playing games is one great way to keep an aging brain sharp.
+Whether you (or the senior in your life) enjoys crossword puzzles, Sudokus, or something else - there are a variety of options available in unique formats, modified for seniors with special needs.
+Check out all the different puzzles seniors might enjoy.

 For many senior citizens, working on crossword puzzles is an enjoyable pastime.
 Some seniors are able to solve the crossword puzzles in daily newspapers.
 However, there are also a large number of folks that find those puzzles frustrating and confusing as the years go by.
 These seniors still love the thought of doing crossword puzzles, but need ones that are easier to solve with larger print.